Ed Merkel Memoir

 Abstract

-This autographed memoir, entitled "My Last Mission", describes Lieutenant Colonel Ed Merkel's time, May 1943 -July 1945, as a B-17 pilot and German POW during World War II.
+This autographed memoir, entitled "My Last Mission", describes Lieutenant Colonel Ed Merkel's time as a B-17 pilot and German POW during World War II, particularly from May 1943-July 1945.

 Biographical/Historical Note

 Lieutenant Colonel Ed Merkel was raised in Shafter, California.
-He graduated from pilot training in the Army Air Corps in May of 1943 and was assigned to a B-17 Bomber crew in Ephrata, Washington.
-In October of 1943, Merkel was sent to Bassingbourne Air Station in England and assigned to the 91st Heavy Bomber Group of the 8th Air Force.
-At the time, the base commander was the famed General James Doolittle.
-During Merkel's sixteenth mission (flown on 1944 February 22), his plane was shot down over Germany.
+He graduated from pilot training in the Army Air Corps in May 1943 and was assigned to a B-17 Bomber crew in Ephrata, Washington.
+In October 1943, Merkel was sent to Bassingbourn Air Station in England and assigned to the 91st Heavy Bomber Group of the 8th Air Force.
+During Merkel's sixteenth mission (flown on February 22, 1944), his plane was shot down over Germany.
 Merkel survived the crash and was taken prisoner by the German Army.

 Merkel spent the rest of the war in captivity.
-He was sent to Dulag Loft, a POW interrogation center, immediately after his capture, but was kept primarily at Stalag Luft 1.
-This prison was located in Barth, Germany along the Baltic Sea.
-During the night of 1945 May 1, the POWs noticed that the Germans were abandoning their post at Barth.
-It was at that time that Merkel realized that liberation had come.
+He was sent to Dulag Loft, a POW interrogation center, immediately after his capture, but was kept primarily at Stalag Luft 1 (located in Barth, Germany).

-Merkel was sent back to Germany during the Berlin Air Lift.
-He later taught at the Air War College at Maxwell Air Base and flew bombing missions over North Korea during the Korean War.
+Following World War II, Merkel taught at the Air War College at Maxwell Air Base and flew bombing missions over North Korea during the Korean War.
 His final post was near Tokyo, Japan.
 At the end of his service career, he had logged more than 3,000 flight hours in multi-engine planes.

 Previous Citation